-"After my second child, I started to see things differently.
-I noticed the rubbish and pollution more and I started thinking of ways that I could help the situation.
+"After my first child, I started to see things differently.
+I noticed the rubbish and pollution more and I started thinking of ways that I could help the situation like reusable alternatives and cloth nappies.
 I’ve always been environmentally conscious but the fact I was bringing another little person into the world kicked it up a gear."

 When we’re eco-conscious we become mindful of our everyday activities and their impacts on the environment.
 Making a conscious decision to buy less, recycle more and live more sustainably helps us focus on the bigger picture.
 Being aware of our surroundings and the impacts of our actions also helps us sort out our priorities and put things in perspective.

 While taking her long service leave in 2016, Brooke and her young family moved to the picturesque town of Stanthorpe, Queensland.
-They finished settling in and with some free time on her hands, Brooke decided to put them to work and started the eco journey she had planned for years.
+They finished settling in and with some free time on her hands, Brooke decided to put them to work and their eco journey took another turn.

 "I’ve always been environmentally conscious but the fact I was bringing another little person into the world kicked it up a gear."